sjltaylor/datagram.io/README.md

 # HACKDAY PROJECT: datagram.io

-Datagram is a realtime events/statistics recording and distribution backend written in Go (for performance reasons).
+Datagram is a realtime events/statistics recording and distribution backend written in Go.
 The backend is designed to receive messages via:

 * UDP for optimal performance